 Through the years, the City carried on a proud tradition of modern planning techniques for development and growth that continues today.
 The City of Alcoa now covers 14.8 square miles and has a population of 8,316.

-Alcoa has a council-manager form of government with an elected board of 5 commissioners that serve 4-year terms.
+Alcoa has a commission-manager form of government with an elected board of 5 commissioners that serve 4-year terms.
 A mayor and vice-mayor are chosen from among the commissioners.
 The city manager is appointed by the board of commissioners and is in charge of the everyday operations and management of the City.

 The City has 9 departments that serve its citizens: Administration, Economic Development, Finance, Police, Fire, Public Works, Electric, Planning and Codes, and Human Resources.